 - This effect has been observed in many scenarios, such as people supporting a political candidate more strongly after negative information about him is released.

-- The backfire effect occurs because when people argue against unwelcome information strongly enough, they end up with more arguments that support their cause, which in their mind align with their preexisting stance.
+- The backfire effect is a type of confirmation bias, that occurs because when people argue strongly against unwelcome information, they end up with more arguments that support their original stance.

-- If you’re trying to communicate effectively with someone, you can mitigate this effect by presenting the information in a way that allows the other person to reach the conclusion that you want them to reach by themselves, based on the information that they receive.
+- If you’re trying to explain to someone the issues with their stance, you can mitigate the backfire effect by presenting new information in a way that allows the other person to reach the conclusion that you want them to reach by themselves, based on the evidence that they encounter.

-- There is variability in terms of when this effect appears and when it doesn’t.
-However, since this is difficult to predict, it’s better to act under the assumption that it will play a role in people’s decision-making process.
+- There is variability in terms of when people are influenced by this effect, but since this is difficult to predict, it’s better to act under the assumption that it will play a role in people’s decision-making process.